JanieLiu642/fiverr/README.md

-1. Sign in Github and get control of this project holder.
+1. Sign in and get control of this project holder.

-2. Download data.csv into your local folder and key in the content from GPT into respective columns.
+2. Download data.csv into the local folder and key in the content from GPT into respective columns.
 The category column: restaurant, hotel, transport, activity

 3. Go to https://www.convertcsv.com/csv-to-json.htm to upload the data.csv and convert it into data.json.